Substance Use Treatment

 This section is for educational purposes only.
 If you are interested in enrolling in services, click here.

-In philosophy, a SOC can include any organization or provider who has a desire to collaborate and offer support to families.
-The providers and organizations listed below play a more formal role in implementing Georgia’s SOC state plan with regards to intellectual and developmental disabilities services.
+A system of care can include any organization or provider who has a desire to collaborate and offer support to families.
+The providers and organizations listed below play a more formal role in implementing Georgia’s System of Care State Plan with regards to mental health and substance misuses services.

 If this is an emergency and you are in need of immediate assistance, please call 911, the Georgia Crisis and Access Line (GCAL) at 1-800-715-4225, or the National Suicide Prevention Lifeline at 1-800-273-8255.
 Additional information related to suicide, self-harm, and survivor support can be found at Prevent Suicide Georgia.

 CLD translates research into sustainable community practices that contribute to independent, self-determined, inclusive and productive lives for people with disabilities and their families.
 We provide training, technical assistance, and supportive resources, in addition to research to support the implementation of evidence-based practices.